• Skip to primary navigation

 2 — Duration of Copyright Protection in Canada

-The duration of copyright protection in Canada is life-plus-fifty, or the end of the calendar year fifty years after the year in which the author died.
+The duration of copyright protection in Canada is life-plus-seventy, or the end of the calendar year seventy years after the year in which the author died.
 Copyright expires on 31 December of that year.
 Note that this is the general duration of copyright in Canada and there are exceptions in specific circumstances.
 For further information, see Duration of Copyright Protection in Canada.

 3 — Registering Copyright Works in Canada